 How do you measure total dissolved solids in water?
 Before you can consider water treatment, you’ll want to know exactly what total dissolved solids (TDS) is present in your water.
 The easiest way to do this is to use a TDS meter, which you can buy online.
 This meter can indicate what TDS level your water has, and whether it’s considered low, average, or high.

 Keep in mind that a TDS meter won’t indicate exactly which suspended impurities are present in water supplies, so once you know your TDS level, you might want to use an at-home water test kit or pay for a laboratory to test your water, so you know exactly what you’re dealing with.
 Your local authority is also legally required to test water routinely and produce an annual water quality report for your area, and can provide this to anyone who requests to see it.

 What Does High TDS in Water Mean?

+I’ve already mentioned that the maximum level of total dissolved solids (TDS) in water is 500 PPM or MG/ L – but what about the acceptable TDS level?
 Generally speaking, the amount of total dissolved solids that you want in your drinking water is up to you.
 Different people prefer different levels of TDS in their drinking water, just like how some people prefer mineral water over distilled water.